Disney bets $1 billion on Pixar-driven park revamp

 "It was a bit of a brand eyesore," Iger told an investor conference in May.
 "We had a park that was not up to the standards that Disney parks need to achieve.
 Its return on invested capital for the initial investment was not that impressive."

 A decade ago, theme parks were the company's most profitable unit, with operating margins of 18 percent.
-This year, profit margins slid below 13 percent as the company spent to overhaul the California park and expand elsewhere, according to Disney's latest SEC filing.
+This year, profit margins slid below 13 percent as the economy sputtered and the company spent to overhaul the California park and expand elsewhere, according to Disney's latest SEC filing.
 That puts it behind the TV, movie and consumer products units.

+In recent months, the unit's earnings are on the upswing.
+For the six months that ended in March, operating income rose 26 percent to $775 million, accounting for 18 percent of the company's total.

 The parks' importance extends beyond their direct money-making capacity.
 Rides, shows and strolling characters provide marketing muscle for Disney movies, TV shows and merchandise, and build the aura that helps make Disney a part of so many families' lives.

-In remaking California Adventure, Disney replaced rides based on the California lifestyle with attractions such as a moving shooting arcade ride based on Pixar's "Toy Story" and a ride based on its "Monsters, Inc." film.
+In remaking California Adventure, Disney replaced rides based on the California lifestyle with attractions such as a moving shooting arcade ride based on Pixar's "Toy Story" and a ride based on its "Monsters, Inc." film, along with classic Disney elements including a "Little Mermaid" ride.

 Disney used part of the park's parking lot to create the 12-acre Cars Land, based on Pixar's 2006 hit movie.
 Rides include Radiator Spring Racers, a roller coaster-style ride in which convertibles speed past mountain and desert landscapes reminiscent of the film's setting.